mahendra-gehlot/hawk-eye/README.md

 Super Resolution GANs
 ==============================

-The repository contains implementation of state of art super-resolution with GANs, the uses case of this project involve Turbulent Flow and.
+The repository contains implementation of state of art super-resolution with GANs, the uses case of this project involves reconstruction of CFD Turbulence images and multispectral-satellite images with low resolution input images.

 Project Organization
 ------------